-It all started with a vision to create robots to perform household chores as intelligently as humans—something to make complicated processes simple or something to allow humans to transfer menial tasks to appliances that could do it for them.
-In 2010, NEATO launched the very first smart, laser-navigating robot vacuum , something that would pave the way for other companies to follow in making robot vacuum cleaners smarter and more efficient in cleaning.
+It all started with a vision to create robots to perform household chores as intelligently as humans—something to make complicated processes simple or something to allow humans to transfer menial tasks to appliances, so they didn’t have to do these tasks themselves.
+In 2010, NEATO launched the first smart, laser-navigating robot vacuum , which would pave the way for other companies to follow in their footsteps and make robot vacuum cleaners smarter and more efficient in cleaning.

 Laser navigation is a state-of-the-art option for free navigation, which, simply put, means the navigation of a certain object without the need for wires, tapes, and reflectors.
 This is done by mounting a rotating laser scanner on top of an object and allowing it to accurately measure angles and distances in relation to itself .

-Laser navigation has become quite popular in various forms and for various reasons, such as in LGVs (laser-guided vehicles) .
+Laser navigation has become quite popular for various reasons and comes in various forms, such as the type of navigation found in LGVs (laser-guided vehicles) .
 Over the past few years, however, laser navigation has become a very useful addition to household appliances, mainly robot vacuums, as brands try to find ways to make their appliances work smarter and more efficiently.

 According to our comparison of robot vacuums, the best robot vacuum with laser navigation is the Roborock S6 Pure.
 This table shows the 10 best robot vacuums with laser navigation.